vivek12367/SPAM-MAIL-ANALYSIS/README.md

-# Phishing Email Detection
+# Phishing Email Detection Project

-This project processes email content, applies a trained **Naive Bayes classifier**, and provides real-time predictions via a user-friendly web interface.
+A data science project aimed at classifying emails as **Spam** or **Ham** (not spam) using machine learning techniques.
+This project processes email content, applies a trained **Naive Bayes classifier**, and evaluates its performance.

 ---

 ## Features
 - **Preprocessing**: Text cleaning using tokenization, stopword removal, and lemmatization.
 - **Model**: Multinomial Naive Bayes trained on TF-IDF features for robust text classification.
+- **Evaluation**: Metrics like accuracy, precision, recall, and F1-score to assess model performance.
 - **Visualization**: Includes WordClouds to show common spam/ham words.
-- **Scalable Deployment**: Can be deployed on Heroku, Streamlit Cloud, or AWS.

 ---